Hello Neighbor

-Hello Neighbor is a stealth horror game developed by Dynamic Pixels and published by tinyBuild.
-Initially released as public alphas from 2016 to 2017, it received a full release for Windows and Xbox One on 8 December 2017, and later for PlayStation 4, Nintendo Switch, iOS, and Android on 26 July 2018.
+Hello Neighbor (stylised as Hello, Neighbor!) is a 2017 Russian stealth horror game originally developed by Dynamic Pixels, now developed by Eerie Guest Studios and published by tinyBuild.
+Initially released as public alphas from 2016 to 2017, it received a full release for Windows and Xbox One on 8 December 2017, later for PlayStation 4, Nintendo Switch, iOS and Android on 26 July 2018, and for Xbox Series X/S and PlayStation 5 on 27 March 2026.

-The players controls Nicky Roth, who witnesses strange happenings at the house of his next-door neighbor, Theodore Peterson.
+The player controls Nicky Roth, who witnesses strange happenings at the house of his next-door neighbor, Theodore Peterson.
 His goal is to successfully sneak into the basement of the house to uncover a dark secret while avoiding being caught by Theodore.
-The game's artificial intelligence (AI) modifies the neighbor's behavior based on the player's past actions, such as setting traps along paths the player followed in a previous attempt and also setting up some cameras.
+One of the main selling points of the game was the neighbor's artificial intelligence (AI) that changed behavior based on the player's past actions, such as setting bear traps along the player's path in a previous attempt, putting water bucket traps above doors the player has used and setting up surveillance cameras in areas the player has consistently visited.

 While the initial alpha versions of Hello Neighbor were received positively, the final product was met with largely negative reviews.
-The gameplay, control scheme, and technical performance have been heavily criticized; though the story elements, characters, and the art style were praised.
+The gameplay, puzzles, control scheme and technical performance were heavily criticized, but the story elements and characters were praised.
 The game spawned a franchise, beginning with a prequel, Hello Neighbor: Hide and Seek, released in December 2018.
 Two multiplayer spin-offs, Secret Neighbor and Hello Engineer, were released in October 2019 and October 2021, respectively.
-A standalone sequel, Hello Neighbor 2, was released on 6 December 2022.
+A standalone sequel, Hello Neighbor 2, was released in December 2022.
+A second sequel, Hello Neighbor 3, is in development.
+In July 2026, it was announced that a possible collaboration with the video game Fortnite was in the works.